bendoujanna/Web_Infrastructure-summative-bendoujanna/README.md

 ## Project overview

-    TaskOra is a web-based dashboard designed to provide a interface for task management.
+    TaskOra is a web-based app designed to provide a interface for task management.
     It integrates with the Todoist API to allow users to read, organize, and create new tasks directly from the application.
     TaskOra is deployed on a three-tier architecture.